 From 1974 until April 2019, Suffolk was divided into seven districts — Babergh, Suffolk Coastal, St Edmundsbury, Forest Heath, Ipswich Borough, Mid Suffolk and Waveney.
 Apart from Ipswich Borough, they were of similar geographical size, so it makes sense to sort the maps by pre-merger district — except that we have split the maps for the former Suffolk Coastal District (which of course they pre-date!) between those within and outside the Alde Valley, as we hold rather more of them.

 Exceptionally, the modern Ipswich maps are sorted by the first four characters of the postcode (such as "IP4 2"), and then the road or neighbourhood name.
-Most simply and broadly put, postcode area IP4 covers the north-east of the Borough, bordered by Henley Road, Northgate Street, Stoke Bridge (in the docks area) and Foxhall Road — whilst IP1 is the north-west and the rest of the town centre, IP2 is everything south of the river and IP3 is the remaining part in the south-east.
+Most simply and broadly put, postcode area IP4 covers the north-east of the Borough, bordered by Henley Road, Northgate Street, Stoke Bridge (in the docks area) and Foxhall Road — whilst IP1 is the north-west and the rest of the town centre, IP2 is south of the river and IP3 is Gainsborough, etc. in the south-east.

-The map-sheets are stored in the map-chest in our Help Centre, and are available to view whenever it is open — on first and third Saturdays from 10:00 until noon.
+The map-sheets are stored in the map-chest in our Help Centre, and are available to view whenever it is open and pre-arranged — typically on first and third Saturday mornings.
+We also have several folded maps of our area, as either genuine OS maps or other map-printers' reproductions, at a variety of scales.

 |ref-ID prefixes||| map- |||pre-merger Districts||nominal|